-It’s like lasagna except we use Garlic & Herb Lavash instead of lasagna sheet pasta.
+Just like lasagna–but we use delicious Garlic & Herb Lavash instead of pasta!

 - 4 sheets California Lavash